 Are apples and pears finished blooming?

 Apricot, peach, plum, and cherry trees are the earliest to bloom, coinciding with the emergence of many ground-nesting bees.
-According to the guide Wild Pollinators of Eastern Apple Orchards, apple and pear trees bloom between mid-April and mid-May.
-If you can manage to wait until apple trees are no longer in bloom – you should be safely in the clear from disturbing pollinators and interrupting their important work!
+Apple and pear trees bloom between mid-April and mid-May.
+If you can manage to wait until apple trees are no longer in bloom, then you should be safely in the clear from disturbing those pollinators that emerge a little later than the rest.